UCL-ARC/green-hpc-course/episodes/measurement.md

 ## Exercise: What scope for HPC emissions?

-Throughout this course we have spoken about emissions from two different sources associated with our use of HPC: emissions from the electricity used to run our models/simulations on HPC systems and embodied emissions from the HPC system hardware.
+Throughout this lesson we have spoken about emissions from two different sources associated with our use of HPC: emissions from the electricity used to run our models/simulations on HPC systems and embodied emissions from the HPC system hardware.
 Given the definitions of scope 1-3 emissions given above, what scope do you think these two different sources of HPC system use emissions fall into?

 :::::::::::::::  solution